nemanjaASE/NeSy/README.md

 ---
 NeSy is a diagnostic assistance framework that bridges the gap between neural natural language processing and symbolic knowledge representation.
 By integrating Large Language Models (LLMs) with a Knowledge Graph (Neo4j), the system provides a robust pipeline for disease inference based on standardized medical ontologies.

+> ⚠️ **Disclaimer:** NeSy is a research prototype and is not intended
+> for clinical use.
+Do not use for actual medical diagnosis.

 ## 🧬 Biomedical Ontologies

 NeSy grounds its symbolic reasoning in standardized, peer-reviewed medical ontologies.
 This ensures that the system's knowledge base is medically accurate, hierarchically structured, and free from the hallucinations typical of pure LLM approaches.